and Direct Current

 Communications satellite earth terminals are usually located in areas remote

 from the actual users of these communications.
 This is necessary to minimize RF

 Locating the terminals in these remote locations requires interconnecting communications

 links.
 Links permit communications flow to and from the users of the satellite systems.

 links with normal terminal equipment.

-a highly sensitive receiver; a powerful transmitter; multiplex
+a highly sensitive receiver; a powerful transmitter; multiplex equipment; modulating-demodulating

-later in this chapter.
+in this chapter.

 Earth terminal antennas are highly directional, high-gain antennas capable of

 transmitting and receiving signals simultaneously.
 Generally, large, high-gain,

 Generally speaking, three sizes of parabolic-type antennas are currently in use

-parabolic antenna forty feet in diameter, and a cluster of four
+parabolic antenna forty feet in diameter, and a cluster of four parabolic antennas,

-feet in diameter.
+eighteen feet in diameter.
 They are shown in figures 4-10, 4-11, and 4-12, respectively.